What is Google My Business?

 Here, we’ll help you understand how to get your business on Google and how to create your Google Business Page.

-Before we begin: The benefits of using Google My Business
+Before we begin: The benefits of using Google Business Profiles

 Now, more so than ever, people are searching for businesses online, so creating your business listing on Google and Google Maps can benefit your business in several ways.

-So, what is Google My Business?
+So, what are Google Business Profiles?
 This free service gives your business more substantial leverage in an effort to attract, engage and retain potential customers through local searches.
 It also gives your business a presence on Google Search and Google Maps and lets you share your business in an accurate and signature way to you and your brand.

 This service opens engagement with people and potential customers through reviews and the Question and Answer section.
 And, if you take the extra step of interacting with your customers, you can optimize your customer engagement with even better results.